Human trafficking in Malaysia: Response

 According to the United States, Malaysia is not doing enough to curtail human trafficking.
-In June 2014 in its annual Trafficking in Persons report, the United States said it had lowered Malaysia's ranking to Tier 3, the lowest grade possible.
+In June 2014, in its annual Trafficking in Persons report, the United States said it had lowered Malaysia's ranking to Tier 3, the lowest grade possible.
 The Government of Malaysia does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.

 Because the assessment that the government had made significant efforts is based in part on its commitments to undertake actions over the coming year - notably greater implementation of Malaysia's anti-trafficking law against labour trafficking - the U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
 The country was on the Tier 2 Watch List in 2023.

-In 2021, the Organised Crime Index noted most of this crime was organised by international gangs.
+In 2021, the Organised Crime Index noted that most of this crime was organised by international gangs.